-Under COBRA, the employee or beneficiary pays the full cost of coverage at Kent Companies' group rates plus an administration fee.
+Under COBRA, the employee or beneficiary pays the full cost of coverage at Kent Companies' group rates plus a small administration fee.
 Kent Companies provides each eligible employee with a written notice describing rights granted under COBRA when the employee becomes eligible for coverage under Kent Companies' health insurance plan.
 The notice contains important information about the employee's rights and obligations.

 The covered employee or a family member is responsible for notifying Human Resources of a divorce, legal separation, or a child losing dependent status within 60 days of the loss of coverage due to the event.
-Failure to notify the Human Resources within 60 days will eliminate any rights to COBRA continuation.
-The employer/plan administrator will accept written notification only.
+Failure to notify the Human Resources within 60 days will eliminate any rights to COBRA continuation and may also impact your eligibility to continue participating in certain health and welfare plans.
+The Company's plan administrator will accept written notification only.